Chalta Purza: Plot

 Rajesh Khanna plays the role of Amar, an unemployed person struggling in life, just because he believes in honesty.
-Ammar's eyes open when his mother dies in a car accident.
+Amar's eyes open when his mother dies in a car accident.
 He realizes that his mother could not be safe due to his honest ways.
 To improve his lifestyle, he joins the gang of the notorious criminal CAPTAIN, where he immediately becomes their favorite henchman.
 Things change for Amar when he learns that an old friend of his has joined the police force and has been assigned to nab CAPTAIN and his gang.